 Trakai Island Castle, Lake Galve

 Daniel and Ilona, Top Travel Sights

-One of the best castles in Europe is the Trakai Island Castle in Lithuania.
-Not only is Trakai Island Castle on of the best castles in Europe, it is also one of the prettiest castles in Europe.
+One of the top castles in Europe is the Trakai Island Castle in Lithuania.
+Not only is Trakai Island Castle on of the best castles in Europe, it is also one of the prettiest castles in the world.
 Standing tall in Lake Galve, the fort has become popular with tourists from all over the world.

 Trakai Island Castle dates back to the 14th century and played an essential role in Lithuanian history.
 Back in the 1500s, Vilnius was already the capital of Lithuania.
 Nevertheless, the grand dukes would often invite nobles, diplomates and other important visitors to stay at the Trakai castle instead of in Vilnius.

 Today, even though the town of Trakai only has about 5000 inhabitants, it is a popular tourist destination.
 You can easily visit Trakai on a day trip from Vilnius as buses connect both cities regularly.

 Inside the Island Castle, you can find multiple exhibitions.
 Start at the back, inside the main building, where you can learn about the history of the castle.
 Here, you can also discover an exhibition about the Karaites.

 This ethnic minority, of Turkish origin, has been living in Trakai for centuries.
 Even though nobody is exactly sure how they arrived in Lithuania, the most likely explanation is that Grand Duke Vytautas recruited them as castle guards in the 14th century.
 Today, only a few Karaites still live in the area, and this is a great chance to learn more about them.